metagriffin/asset/README.rst

   If the asset represents a file on the filesystem, is the absolute path to the specified file.
 Otherwise is ``None``.

+* ``AssetGroupStream.readline()``:

+  Returns the next line from the aggregate asset group stream, as if the assets had been concatenate into a single asset.

+  **IMPORTANT**: if an asset ends with content that is not terminated by an EOL token, it is returned as-is, i.e. it does NOT append the first line from the next asset.

 Note: because ``asset.load()`` does lazy-loading, it only throws a `NoSuchAsset` exception when you actually attempt to use the AssetGroup!
 If you need an immediate error, use the `peek()` method.